lin-shu-yu/lin-shu-yu.github.io/index.md

  -->

-I'm a MS-PhD student in the [Human Systems Laboratory](https://hsl.mit.edu/) at MIT Aeronautics & Astronautics funded through the NASA Space Technology Graduate Research Opportunity (NSTGRO).
+I'm a PhD student in the [Human Systems Laboratory](https://hsl.mit.edu/) at MIT Aeronautics & Astronautics funded through the NASA Space Technology Graduate Research Opportunity (NSTGRO).
 My research is focused on understanding the human-environment relationship and how we can utilize architecture to mitigate cognitive, behavioral, and psychological risks in long-duration spaceflight.
 I work with [Dr. Katya Arquilla](https://aeroastro.mit.edu/people/katya-arquilla/), [Jeffrey Montes](https://jetportal.net/about), and [Dr. Robert Howard](https://www.nasa.gov/nesc/academy/Dr-Robert-Howard-bio/) on this unique blend of bioastronautical engineering, psychology, data science, architecture, and human-centered design.

-You can find me on [linkedin](https://www.linkedin.com/in/mlin920/), [twitter](https://www.twitter.com/michthemartian), or [instagram](https://www.instagram.com/l.michelle).
+You can find me on [linkedin](https://www.linkedin.com/in/mlin920/).

 Email: [shuyulin [at] mit [dot] edu](mailto:shuyulin@mit.edu)

 ***

 ### Current Projects
 #### Place Attachment Theory for Long-Duration Habitats
 <img width="635" alt="Screen Shot 2023-03-21 at 9 37 52 AM" src="https://user-images.githubusercontent.com/104107202/226623123-99f00ceb-f423-4e57-b16b-5e6d506a3da7.png">